dividedmind/statistics-done-wrong/p-value.rst

 self-defense.
 Even if *p* is small, your final answer will be wildly wrong.

 To lower *p*, criminologists make use of more detailed surveys.
-The National Crime Victimization surveys, for instance, use detailed sit-down interviews with researchers where respondents are asked for details about crimes and their use of guns in self-defense.
-With far greater detail in the survey, researchers can better judge whether the incident meets their criteria for self-defense.
+The National Crime Victimization Survey, for instance, uses detailed sit-down interviews with researchers where respondents are asked for details about crimes and their use of guns in self-defense.
+Only respondents who report being burgled are asked about how they defended themselves, lowering the false-positive rates significantly.
+With far greater detail in the survey, and many times more survey respondents than the offending telephone survey, researchers can better judge whether the incident meets their criteria for self-defense.
 The results are far smaller -- something like 65,000 incidents per year, not millions.
 There's a chance that survey respondents underreport such incidents, but a much smaller chance of massive overestimation.

+Unfortunately, the massively inflated figure is still trumpeted by gun rights organizations such as the National Rifle Association, misinforming the public debate on gun safety, while National Crime Victimization Survey results hold steady at far lower numbers.
+The gun control debate is far more complicated than a single factoid, of course, but it's best to start without egregious exaggeration.

 .. index:: multiple comparisons